justiss4all/justiss4all.github.io/index.md

 >
 > I just left you a message regarding an idea that could help you improve conversion rates by as much as 25% in under six months.
 >
-> Are you or someone from the team avaialble to hop on a quick call sometime over the next week?
+> Are you or someone from the team available to hop on a quick call sometime over the next week or two?
 >
 > Thanks,
 > Brian